Derive the Born's rule from environment-induced stochastic dynamics of wave-functions in an open system: Introduction

 The probability of the wave-function collapsing into $\ket{\phi_s}$ is $P_s=\left| \alpha_s\right|^2$. $\{\ket{\phi_s}\}$ is the eigenbasis of the observable operator.
 But quantum mechanics does not clarify how $\{\ket{\phi_s}\}$ is connected to the measuring apparatus.
 Imagine an experiment in which we need to measure the position of an electron.
 Why do we know that we are measuring the position, but not something else like the momentum?
 Whether we are measuring the position or momentum is determined by the measuring apparatus.
 Therefore, quantum mechanics cannot be self-consistent without giving explicitly how to determine $\{\ket{\phi_s}\}$ from the description of measuring apparatus.

 This problem was noticed in the early days of quantum mechanics.
 In the Copenhagen interpretation~\cite{Bohr28}, there is a border between quantum and classical worlds.
 The microscopic world obeys quantum laws.
 But the macroscopic world including the measuring apparatus and observers has to be described classically.
 A classical world is necessary for determining whether the position or momentum is measured.
-This is of course unsatisfying, since the border is defined ambiguously.
-It is now generally accepted that the measuring apparatus must also be described by quantum mechanics.
+This is of course unsatisfying, because the border is defined ambiguously.
+Many different approaches have been proposed to replace the Copenhagen interpretation.
+For each approach, how to derive the Born's rule is a crucial question to answer.